BossRocket/parallelization-of-machine-learning/README.md

 ## About

-This research was performed in Spring, 2021 as a final project for my Concepts of Parallel and Distributed Processing class with Dr. Damian Dechev.
+This research was performed in Spring, 2021 as a final project for my Concepts of Parallel and Distributed Processing class with Dr. Damian Dechev at the University of Central Florida.

 ## Abstract